Broward County Historical Commission Presents "Stories of Our Past: A History Across Broward Initiative"

 BROWARD COUNTY, Fla. - The Broward County Historical Commission, located at the historic West Side Grade School, 301 Harmon (S.W.
-13) Ave., Fort Lauderdale, will host its December Brown Bag Historical Lunch Program beginning at noon on Thursday, March 20, 2014, in the Helen Landers Room.
+13) Ave., Fort Lauderdale, will host its March Brown Bag Historical Lunch Program beginning at noon on Thursday, March 20, 2014, in the Helen Landers Room.

-The award-winning Broward County Libraries Division, founded in 1974, is the ninth largest library system in the nation by population served and one of the busiest, with more than 9 million walk-in customers visiting its 40 locations annually.
+The award-winning Broward County Libraries Division, founded in 1974, is the largest library system in Florida by square footage and one of the busiest, with more than 9 million walk-in customers visiting its 40 locations annually.
 The library has more than 3.4 million items and 2,000 computers for public use, and offers hundreds of events and programs to meet the needs of Broward County's diverse community.
 Broward County Libraries Division continues its strong emphasis on literacy, after-school programs and electronic access.
-In addition to our comprehensive Web site, Broward.org/Library which provides information about library activities, links to online catalogs, reference information and databases, customers can visit BCL WoW - Broward County Library Without Walls – for free eBooks, music, audiobooks, apps and more.
+In addition to our comprehensive Web site, Broward.org/Library, which provides information about library activities, links to online catalogs, reference information and databases, customers can visit BCL WoW - Broward County Library Without Walls – for free eBooks, music, audiobooks, apps, movies and more.
 Customers may also follow Libraries on Facebook and Twitter.
 Libraries Division also administers the services, programs, collections and exhibits of the Broward County Historical Commission.